crcl-tm2/interpreto/docs/api/attributions/methods/occlusion.md

 ```

 ## Parameters

+TODO: use mkdocs built in functionalities to generate the table and put example in the docstring

 - model (PreTrainedModel): Hugging Face model to explain
 - tokenizer (PreTrainedTokenizer): Hugging Face tokenizer associated with the model